 The JBL Quantum 800 ($200) is a good wireless gaming headset that could have been great.
-While JBL is a newcomer in the gaming audio space, it’s been doing everyday audio products since 1946, and its pedigree pretty much speaks for itself.
-Like many of its other gadgets, the JBL Quantum 800 is comfortable to wear and sounds incredibly good for both music and games.
+While JBL is a relative newcomer in the gaming audio space, it’s been doing everyday audio products since 1946, and its pedigree pretty much speaks for itself.
+Like the more expensive JBL Quantum One, the JBL Quantum 800 is comfortable to wear and sounds incredibly good for both music and games.
 The problem is that it’s sometimes very frustrating to use.

 Compatibility: Mobile, PC, PS4, Switch, Xbox One